 Refining plays a crucial role in metallurgy.
 Any metal which has been extracted from its ore is usually impure in nature.
 This impure metal which is extracted is called crude metal.
 Refining is a method of removing impurities in order to obtain metals of high purity.
 The impurities are removed from crude metal by various methods based on the properties of the metal and the properties of impurities.
-Some of the methods involved in the purification of crude metal are:
+Some methods involved in the purification of crude metal are:

 - Zone refining